hexatomic/hexatomic/docs/dev/src/development/debug-with-eclipse.md

 # Running and debugging Hexatomic in Eclipse

-Hexatomic is a modular project, and while it is possible to debug a user-defined subset of its bundles, in most cases debugging the complete application is more useful.
+Hexatomic is a modular project, and while it is possible to debug a user-defined subset of its bundles, it may be more useful to debug the complete application.

 To debug or start Hexatomic with all the features and bundles, you have to open the  `org.corpus_tools.hexatomic.product` project which contains the Hexatomic product definition.
 In this project open the `org.corpus_tools.hexatomic.product` file in Eclipse.